traefik/traefik/docs/configuration/acme.md

 #### Wildcard domains

-Wildcard domain as to be defined as a main domain **with no SANs** (alternative domains).
+Wildcard domain has to be defined as a main domain **with no SANs** (alternative domains).
 All domains must have A/AAAA records pointing to Træfik.

 !!! warning
-    Take note that Let's Encrypt have [rate limiting](https://letsencrypt.org/docs/rate-limits).
+    Note that Let's Encrypt has [rate limiting](https://letsencrypt.org/docs/rate-limits).

 Each domain & SANs will lead to a certificate request.